Eagle Syndrome Treatment – Surgical and non-surgical approaches

 Novocaine and the dentist

 I have been on a long medical journey.
 It started over 10 years ago with some dental work.
 I had numerous novocaine injections into my jaw at the TMJ.
 After the dental work, the symptoms then progressed over the years.
 Burning pain and numbness in my face and neck.
-Then, ear pain and fullness, balance problems, dizziness and vertigo, difficulty swallowing food stuck in the throat, throat inflammation, vision problems, pain at the back of my head, and the sensation when I wake up that I was punched at the base of my skull.
+Then, ear pain and fullness, balance problems, dizziness and vertigo, difficulty swallowing food stuck in the throat, throat inflammation, vision problems, pain at the back of my head, and the sensation when I woke up that I was punched at the base of my skull.

 My neurologist figured that all this was coming from nerve compression in my neck and I had a C5-C7 fusion.
 Symptoms continued.
 The result of the surgery was an increase in my medications.
 The Diazepam does help with multiple symptoms including muscle pain and this odd sweating I have.
 I also have to take Vicodin when the pain is severe.